AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-streams.md

 1. Click the **Manage Default Stream Permissions** icon above the tree on the left.
     This opens the `Manage Default Permissions for New Streams` window where default permissions for streams created in the selected namespace are configured.

     **Note:** By default, you must be assigned the Tenant Administrator role to change the default permissions.
 Any changes only affect new streams.
 It does not change the permissions on already existing steams.

     When you are done reviewing the permissions, click **Cancel** to continue.

 1. Click **Add Stream**.

-1. In the `Add Stream` window, enter the following:
+1. In the `Add Stream` window, enter the following values for these fields:

    - `Stream Id` &ndash; **MyOCS.NorthAmerica.SLTC.PumpA**
    - `Description` &ndash; **SDS Stream used by My OCS**
    - `Type ID` &ndash; **MyOCS.PumpState**

     **Note:** Leave the `Name` field blank.
-By default, it will take the value of the Stream ID.
+By default, it will take the value of the Stream Id.

 1. Click **Save**.